10 ways travel helps you to uncover who you truly are

 9. Pursue passions with reckless abandonment

-Stand up paddle boarding at Kaanapali Beach, Maui
+woman and child Stand up paddle boarding at Kaanapali Beach, Maui

 With travel, all obligations fall away.
-Your life is on yours to do what you want with it.
+Your own life is on yours to do what you want with it.
 Why not allow it to take you on a journey where you just fulfil your passion with reckless abandonment?

 Don’t know what your passion is?
 Don’t worry, travel will help show you, just go with the flow.

-In 1999, I had the most transformative experience in Railey Bay, Thailand with a group of Swedish rock climbers.
+In 1999, I had the most transformative, life-changing experience in Railay Bay, Thailand with a group of Swedish rock climbers.
 They took us rock climbing every day at different places on the peninsula.
-I LOVED it.
-It was s my first experience rock climbing and I loved how confident it made me feel.

-Although I had every intention of taking it up as a hobby, life got in the way upon my return home.
 But, rock climbing is now something I’ve taken up with my girls.
 I introduced my passion for rock climbing to them and they love it.
 They’ve attended rock climbing camp and we do it whenever we can.

-We also discovered a passion for stand up paddle boarding as a family, which is something we pursue whenever we can when we travel.
 There’s nothing getting in the way to stop us.
 Living passionately only puts loving happy vibes into the world, which does more good than you can see or realise.
 The world needs more of us passionately living.

 You can dedicate your entire travel experience to just living and experiencing your passions.
+Travel helps you discover new hobbies and become a more interesting person.

-10. You can be selfish
+10. You CAN be selfish

 There’s nothing wrong with being selfish (as long as it’s not at the expense of others).
 It’s okay to make decisions that help our mind, body and soul be the best it can, to enjoy our lives, and to feel full and complete.